-12. Other deductions
+14. Other deductions

-Citations: For items (a)-(c): CGS § 12-701 (20)(B)(v)-(ix)
+Citations: For items (a)-(c): CGS Sec.
+12-701(20)(B)

-Description: The following items are deductible in determining Connecticut adjusted gross income but not deductible in determining federal adjusted gross income:
+Description: The following items are deductible in determining Connecticut adjusted gross income, but not deductible in determining federal adjusted gross income:

 - a.
-Interest paid on indebtedness incurred to acquire investments that provide income that is taxable in Connecticut but not taxable for federal purposes, that is not deductible in determining federal adjusted gross income, and is attributable to a trade or business of that individual; - b.
-Expenses paid or incurred for the production (including management, conservation, and maintenance of property held for production) or collection of income taxable in Connecticut but exempt from federal income tax, which were not deductible in determining federal adjusted gross income;

-- Amortizable bond premium on bonds that provide interest income taxable in Connecticut but are exempt from federal income tax, which premiums were not deductible in determining adjusted gross income; and - d.
+Interest paid on indebtedness incurred to acquire investments that provide income that is taxable in Connecticut, but not taxable for federal purposes, that is not deductible in determining federal adjusted gross income and is attributable to a trade or business of that individual; - b.
+Expenses paid or incurred for the production (including management, conservation, and maintenance of property held for production) or collection of income taxable in Connecticut, but exempt from federal income tax, which were not deductible in determining federal adjusted gross income; - c.
+Amortizable bond premium on bonds that provide interest income taxable in Connecticut, but are exempt from federal income tax, which premiums were not deductible in determining adjusted gross income; and - d.
 Any subtractions from federal adjusted gross income not listed.
-For instance, a deduction from Connecticut taxable income for any interest income from notes, bonds or other obligations of the State of Connecticut, interest income from which is included in federal adjusted gross income.
+For instance, a deduction from Connecticut taxable income for any interest income from notes, bonds or other obligations of the State of Connecticut, interest income from which is included in federal adjusted gross income. - e.
+Financial assistance received from the Crumbling Foundation Assistance Program effective on or after January 1, 2017. - f.
+Expenses related to donating an organ for transplants.
+The deduction is up to \$10,000 in expenses and is effective on or after January 1, 2017.

 History: Items (a)-(c) PA 92-5, May Special Session, effective for tax years 1992 and after.
 No citation or history is available for Item (d).

-Taxpayers Benefitting: Estimated to be between 600,000 and 900,000 returns filed.
+Items (e)-(f) PA 17-2 JSS.

+Taxpayers Benefitting: Approximately 10,000.
 Data for number of taxpayers applying various subtractions from CT AGI is not available by category.